-2.18.01: Are ingredients (including ice), products, and packaging stored to prevent cross contamination (this includes iced product pallets stored above pallets of product without adequate protection as well any allergen cross contamination issues)?
+5.03.01: Does the facility layout ensure separation of ingredients (including ice), products, and packaging stored to prevent cross contamination (this includes iced product pallets stored above pallets of product without adequate protection as well as any allergen cross contamination issues)?

-Total compliance (15 points): All ingredients, products and packaging should be stored off the ground (i.e. on racks, pallets, shelves, etc.).
-Materials should be properly protected during storage to prevent contamination.
+Total compliance (15 points): All raw materials, products and packaging should be stored off the floor (i.e. on racks, pallets, shelves, etc.).
+Materials should be properly protected during storage to prevent contamination (e.g., away from chemicals, battery chargers, etc.).
 Raw materials, finished product and packaging materials should be stored in separate areas to prevent cross contamination.
-When separate room storage is not possible, the auditor should assess the risks especially with respect to cross contamination.
+When separate room storage is not possible, the auditor should assess the risks, especially with respect to cross contamination.
 When assessing raw contamination of finished goods, the auditor should assess the level of risk e.g. how "processed" are the finished goods, what kind of packaging is used etc. Raw unprocessed items should not be able to contaminate finished washed/processed items.
-Packaging storage, especially dust from cardboard storage should not contaminating produce items.
-If mixed food items are stored on site then there should be controls to prevent contamination issues e.g. raw eggs should not be stored above raw produce, glass items should be kept in a separated area and always stored near ground level.
+Packaging storage, especially dust from cardboard storage should not contamination issues e.g. raw eggs should not be stored above raw produce, glass items should be kept in a separated area and always stored near ground level.
 Wet product is not stored above product - this especially important where iced product is being stored in conditions where the ice is thawing and dripping.
 Ice should be manufactured, stored and handled in a manner that eliminates contamination issues; attention to ice tools and how salt for ice making is being stored and handled.
-Condensate is scored in 2.24.05.
+Condensate is scored in 5.09.05.

-• Single/isolated instance(s) of products or packaging materials stored on the floor or not protected properly.

-- Single instance of a pallet or boxes/bags of finished product stored too close to raw product or ingredients. - Single instance of ice/water dripping from above pallet onto unprotected product underneath. - Single instance of improper ice storage or handling practices.
+- Single/isolated instance(s) of products or packaging materials stored on the floor or not protected properly. - Single instance of a pallet or boxes/bags of finished product stored too close to raw product or ingredients. - Single instance of ice/water dripping from above pallet onto unprotected product underneath. - Single instance of improper ice storage or handling practices.